 Summarizing the above definitions, the author formulates the following thesis: Under the student's self-study, he understands the personal experience of the student's activities, realized and controlled by the subject (student) himself, for self-development and mastering knowledge and competencies in any subject area.
 Self-study is a key component of the system of continuing education.
 Next, it is necessary to understand in what way self-learning manifests itself, what complex of activities is its integral part In addition to absorbing information on third-party resources, outside of the curriculum, students can not only read, learn theoretical materials, but also get practical basics in the process of self-learning.

 The analysis of works and articles on the topic of extracurricular activities has shown that extracurricular activities are considered as a form of practice-oriented, independent, creative, informal, continuous education (self-education), as well as a variety of activities carried out outside of the main academic time and training programs.
 Extracurricular activities are defined as a form of continuous learning. practice-oriented, professional education, carried out on the principles of personal interest, voluntariness, needs, individual abilities and capabilities of the student (Alieva L. V., 2013, Vintin I. A., 2006., Kanaeva T. M. 2012., Ivanayskaya T. A., 2010.).
 Drawing a conclusion from the definitions, the author believes that the concepts of self-learning and extracurricular activities can be considered synonymous for a number of characteristics given in the analysis of the researchers mentioned above.
-Later in the course of the dissertation, these concepts are interchangeable.
+Later in the course of the master's thesis, these concepts are interchangeable.

 Extracurricular work contributes to the self-realization of the student's personality, increases his self-confidence, enriches his personal experience in both theoretical and practical activities.
 G. H. Vakhitova notes that the significance for the realization of the potential opportunities and abilities of each student is precisely a variety of activities that are manifested in participation in Olympiads, scientific student competitions, as well as in conferences (Vakhitova G. H., 2012, p.
 84).
 The forms of organizing extracurricular activities of future specialists in a modern university can be Olympiads, competitions, conferences, forums, master classes, additional lectures, workshops, sports and creative events (Petrukhina O. A. et al., 2016).